Ghost World (film)

-Ghost World is a 2001 black comedy film directed by Terry Zwigoff and starring Thora Birch, Scarlett Johansson, Brad Renfro, Illeana Douglas and Steve Buscemi.
-Based on the 1993–97 comic book of the same name by Daniel Clowes, with a screenplay co-written by Clowes and Zwigoff, the story focuses on the lives of Enid (Birch) and Rebecca (Johansson), two teenage outsiders in an unnamed American city.
-They face a rift in their relationship as Enid takes interest in an older man named Seymour (Buscemi), and becomes determined to help his romantic life.
+Ghost World is a 2001 black comedy-drama film co-written and directed by Terry Zwigoff.
+Based on the 1990s comic book Ghost World by Daniel Clowes, the story focuses on the lives of teenage outsiders Enid (Thora Birch) and Rebecca (Scarlett Johansson), who face a rift in their friendship as Enid takes an interest in an older man named Seymour (Steve Buscemi), and becomes determined to help his romantic life.

-The film debuted at the Seattle International Film Festival in 2001.
-It had little box office impact, but was critically acclaimed.
+Ghost World debuted at the Seattle International Film Festival in 2001.
+It had little box office impact but received critical acclaim.
 It was nominated for the Academy Award for Best Adapted Screenplay and has become a cult film.

-Plot
+Plot summary

-Best friends Enid and Rebecca face the summer after their high school graduation, with no plans for their future other than to find jobs and live together.
+Best friends Enid and Rebecca face the summer after their high school graduation, with no plans for their future, other than to find jobs and live together.
 The girls are cynical social outcasts, but Rebecca is more popular with boys than Enid.
 Enid's diploma is withheld on the condition that she attend a remedial art class.
 Even though she is a talented artist, her art teacher, Roberta, believes that art must be socially meaningful and dismisses Enid's sketches as nothing more than "light entertainment".

 The girls see a personal ad in which a lonely, middle-aged man named Seymour asks a woman he met recently to contact him.
 Enid makes a prank phone call to Seymour, pretending to be the woman and inviting him to meet her at a diner.
 The two girls and their friend, Josh, secretly watch Seymour at the diner and make fun of him.
 Enid soon begins to feel sympathy for Seymour, and they follow him to his apartment building.
-Later they find him selling vintage records in a garage sale.
+They later find him selling vintage records in a garage sale.
 Enid buys an old blues album from him, and they become friends.
 She decides to try to find women for him to date.

 Enid has meanwhile been attending her remedial art class, and she persuades Seymour to lend her an old poster depicting a grotesquely caricatured black man, which was once used as a promotional tool by Coon Chicken Inn, the fried chicken franchise now known as Cook's Chicken, where Seymour works in corporate.
 Enid presents the poster in class as a social comment about racism, and Roberta is so impressed with the concept that she offers Enid a scholarship to an art college.

 Seymour receives a phone call from Dana, the intended recipient of his personal ad.
 Enid encourages him to pursue a relationship with Dana, but she becomes unexpectedly jealous when he does so.